OlegBadunenko/OlegBadunenko.github.io/README.md

 ### Other Publications

-The Effect of Funding for Disadvantaged Students on Academic Underachievement(w/ Deni Mazrekaj, Kristof De Witte, and Subal C. Kumbhakar), ***Humanities and Social Sciences Communications***, 2025
+The Effect of Funding for Disadvantaged Students on Academic Underachievement(w/ Deni Mazrekaj, Subal C. Kumbhakar, and Kristof De Witte), ***Humanities and Social Sciences Communications***, 2025

 Integrating Renewable Energy Resources in Electricity Distribution Systems -- A Firm-Level Efficiency Analysis for Sweden Controlling for Weather Conditions (w/
 Astrid Cullmann and Maria Nieswand), ***Energy Economics***, 2025, [DOI